-Four Mile Creek bisects the central portions of Lot 2 and the property also includes a flood storage area located towards the Adams Street frontage.
+Four Mile Creek bisects the central portions of Lot 2 and the property also includes a flood storage area located towards the Adams Street frontage of the property.

 The land is not currently used for productive farming land and is largely classified as Category 1 land under the provisions of the Local Land Services Act 2013 (Figure 14).